-We have used scissors (especially hubby) we didn’t have gloves or anything to protect our fingers.
-I picked them up in the barest and natural way by snapping them with my bare fingers.
+We used scissors (especially hubby) we didn’t have gloves or anything to protect our fingers.
+I picked them up in the barest and most natural way by snapping them with my bare fingers.
 I am beginning to feel the stinging again only by thinking and talking about it.

 A little more about these little nasty stinging nettles….

 Stinging nettle is have been used for many hundreds of years to treat muscles and joint aches, eczema, lower back pain, anaemia, arthritis and gout.
 Great ingredient, I know!
 It is what I thought too.

 Nettles have been linked to some health benefits, they contain many nutrients such as: